 If you are using another kind of eye medication (such as drops or ointments), wait at least 5 minutes before using the other medication.
 Use eye drops before ointments to allow the eye drops to enter the eye.

 This product is recommended for use under a doctor's direction.
-If your condition gets worse, if it lasts for more than 3 days, or if you think you may have a serious medical problem, seek immediate medical attention.
+If your condition gets worse, if it lasts for more than 3 days, or if you think you may have a serious medical problem, get medical help right away.

 If your doctor has directed you to use this medication, remember that your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.